JM-34771765/ICT171-Minecraft-Server/ubuntuSetup.md

 At step 5, since the options for instance type are different from the ones listed in the blog, choose one based on your own server needs, including RAM requirements depending on the type of server and number of players.

+At step 10, if you intend to set up the webpage, add two additional rules to allow TCP traffic from anywhere (0.0.0.0/0) for port 80 and port 443.

 Skip steps 12 to 16.
 The instructions for this portion of setup are covered in [The Minecraft Instruction File](/MinecraftInstructions.md)